wso2/docs-ei/en/micro-integrator/docs/references/connectors/fhir-connector/fhir-connector-example.md

 > **Note**: If no ID element is provided, or the value is wrong, the server responds with a HTTP 400 error code and provides an operation outcome identifying the issue.

-Before you start configuring the FHIR connector, you also need to download WSO2 EI, and we refer to that location as `<PRODUCT_HOME>`.
+Before you start configuring the FHIR connector, you also need WSO2 MI, and we refer to that location as `<PRODUCT_HOME>`.

-Specific message builders/formatters configuration needs to be enabled in the product as shown below before starting the WSO2 EI service.
+Before starting the product, you need to enable configurations for specific message builders/formatters.

-If you are using **EI7**, you need to enable this property by adding the following to the **<PRODUCT_HOME>/conf/deployment.toml** file.
-You can further refer to the [Working with Message Builders and Formatters](../../../references/config-catalog/#http-transport) and [Product Configurations](../../micro-integrator/setup/message_builders_formatters/message-builders-and-formatters/) documentations.
+You need to enable transport by adding the following configurations to the **<PRODUCT_HOME>/conf/deployment.toml** file.
+You can further refer to the [Working with Message Builders and Formatters](../../../../setup/message_builders_formatters/message-builders-and-formatters/) and [Product Configurations](../../../config-catalog/#http-transport) documentations.

 ```
 [[custom_message_builders]]